sipchat/Research-and-Design/sii/manuscript.md

 - Centralized: separate identity provider such as PKI and CA.
 - Federated: signle sign-on enabled by a trusted fedrattion of a set of sevice providers and identity provders.
 - User-centric: user can choose identify provider.
 OAuth and OpenID.
-- User-owned identity: PGP and Self Sovereign Identity
+- User-owned identity: PGP, Bitcoin/Etherum and Self Sovereign Identity

 Among all the models, the self-owned identity has strong social and technical requirments.